Skip to content ↓

 The children in Key Stage 2 focus on the development of previously learnt skills so that they are able to apply knowledge and understanding to a range of situations.
 We enjoy taking our learning outdoors and seek real life opportunities for learning where possible.

-We are reading Swimming Against The Storm by Jess Butterwoth as a class and are gripped by the storyline and links to our geography topic.
+We are reading a range of Greek myths this term as a class and are really gripped by the mythical creatures we are introduced to.
 As well as this, we are enjoying a range of topic-based texts in our whole class reading sessions which explore a range of genres and challenge us to develop our VIPERS skills.

 We are a small class but we benefit from this by knowing that we all have a voice and we have the power to lead our own learning.
 We work collaboratively and show respect to those around us.
 It is great to be part of Eagles!